Best Nasdaq ETFs in 2026

 The Nasdaq 100 index is composed of America's largest technology companies — including Apple, Microsoft, Nvidia, and Amazon — and has historically outperformed the S&P 500 over the long term.
 If you want exposure to technology-sector growth, a Nasdaq ETF is the go-to choice.

 QQQ and QQQM track the same Nasdaq 100 index.
-QQQ carries a 0.20% expense ratio and commands far higher trading volume, making it better suited for short-term trading.
+QQQ carries a 0.18% expense ratio and commands far higher trading volume, making it better suited for short-term trading.
 QQQM has a lower expense ratio of 0.15%, making it the more cost-efficient choice for long-term investors.
-The difference in returns between the two is negligible.
+Return differences are usually small and mainly come from fees, trading spreads, timing, and tracking difference.

 XLK (Technology Select Sector) and VGT (Information Technology) have different compositions than the Nasdaq 100.
 QQQ includes communication services and consumer discretionary stocks but excludes financials.
 If you want purer technology exposure, XLK or VGT may be worth considering.